Street Maintenance Division

 Traffic signs should be used only when warranted by facts and field studies.
 Signs are essential where special regulations apply at specific places, specific times or where unusual conditions are not self-evident.
 They also provide information as to street locations, directions, destinations and points of interest. ordinarily, signs are not needed to confirm rules of the road or general provisions of the California Vehicle Code.
 Excessive use of signs should be avoided.

 The Quality of Life Department maintains over 10,000 traffic control signs throughout the over 300 miles of roadways in Redlands.
-Installations include required regulatory signs such as stop signs and speed limit signs, warning signs, street name signs and other advisory signs.
+Installations include required regulatory signs such as stop signs, speed limit signs, warning signs, street name signs and other advisory signs.
 The Division also has the capability to make special use signs, such as those advising the public of available parking lots in the downtown area.

 To report missing or damaged signs, signs covered by tree branches, or any other related traffic sign repair, please contact the Quality of Life Department at (909) 798-7655 and provide our staff with the location and type of the sign damage or problem.

 The City of Redlands Street Division provides a variety of weed abatement services within the public right-of-way at certain locations.
 City crews provide shoulder grading and weed clearance along rural roadways such as San Timoteo Canyon Road.
-Mowing of weeds may also be provided in other areas of the city without improved curbs, gutters and roadway shoulders.
+Mowing of weeds may also be provided in other areas of the City without improved curbs, gutters and roadway shoulders.
 Crews will also provide clearance as necessary to enhance visibility at intersections.

 Property owners are responsible for all weed abatement on private property and along improved streets to the curb line.